 A word to the wise: Misuse of a plugin can still result in damage.
 So always make sure to back up your site before messing around with critical data.
 Even better, make a copy of your site and test things out in a staging environment before touching a live install of WordPress.

 With that, here are 10 free plugins you can use to import and export various kinds of data with WordPress.
-Note that, while the plugins categorized as Import or Export, some will happily perform both functions.
+Note that while the plugins are categorized as Import or Export, some will happily perform both functions.

 WP All Import is designed for times when you want to import posts from a CSV or XML file that isn’t WordPress-friendly by default.
 It could be something a client created, or it could be from a different CMS.
 The plugin doesn’t require any special elements or layouts in the file, making a tough job easier.

 WP Ultimate CSV Importer (which also provides Exports) enables you to import an array of data.
 Included are the abilities to import posts, pages, custom post types, comments, users, custom fields and even SEO information from All in One SEO Pack.
 You can also import images from external URLs.

 If you have many users to import, Import Users from CSV with Meta is a lifesaver.
 Not only will it bring new users into your WordPress install, but it can also update data for existing users.
 Plus, it will import Meta from plugins like WooCommerce, or you can create your own custom info.

 You’ll also be able to assign each user a specific role and choose whether or not to send an email to new users.

 Recreating the exact theme settings in the WordPress Customizer can be extremely tedious – especially when you’re using a theme that has lots of options.